trilitech/umami-v1/.gitlab/issue_templates/Change Regular - end testnet.md

 <!-- Include step by step description -->
 * Step by step :

-  - [ ] Pre-requesite ~"App::Frontend": MR & Release to remove TESTNET endpoint in Umami client  (@sagotch @leoparis89 / Dev Team, please link to this issue with `/relate umami#999` )
+  - [ ] Pre-requesite ~"App::Frontend": MR & Release to remove TESTNET endpoint in Umami client  (@sagotch @leoparis89 / Dev Team, you can link to with this issue using the quick action `/relate umami#999` )
     - Note :warning: do not stop the production endpoint before MR is merged and released
-  - [ ] ~"Umami-stack::monitoring": comment out in prometheus.yml all entrypoints specific to this tezos-network endpoints (easier for search & replace for next test-net to implement, no impact in leaving it commented)
+  - [ ] ~"Umami-stack::monitoring": comment out in prometheus.yml all targets specific to TESTNET tezos-network endpoints (easier for search & replace for next test-net to implement, no impact in leaving it commented)
-  - [ ] Take backups of the node and indexed DB (to restore if rollback needed in the next few days) :
+  - [ ] Take backups of the node data and indexed DB (to restore if rollback needed in the next few days) :
 ```
-ssh qa-api
+ssh <server>
-cd /opt/umami-backend/amino/TESTNET
+cd /opt/umami/umami-stack/amino/TESTNET
 make pg_dump
 make node_backup
 ```